Editorial methodology

 Acceptable

-Works, but we can't recommend it over better alternatives in its category.
+Works, but I can't recommend it over better alternatives in its category.

 Below 3.0